-The DON'T WAIT Project® Tour 2020 is postponed until spring 2021.
-Now more than ever, we look forward to launchin the tour and sharing stories of people living DON'T WAIT lives, no matter the obstacles.
-To learn more about previous tours, take a look at these highlight videos from last year.
+The DON'T WAIT Project® Tour 2022 episodes air this summer.
+Now more than ever, we look forward to sharing stories of people living DON'T WAIT lives, no matter the obstacles.
+To learn more about previous tours, take a look at these highlight videos

 I'm searching for the story that speaks to YOU, so keep watching.
 Follow the tour on Facebook and Instagram.